pivotalsoftware/ESarch/README.md

 This project demonstrates the use of [Command and Query Responsibility Segregation (CQRS)][17] and [Event Sourcing][17] with [Pivotal Application Service][11] (a.k.a Pivotal Cloud Foundry or PAS).
 The code consists of two [Spring Boot][9] microservices built using the open source [Axon Framework][10] and a user interface constructed using [Node.js][16] and Angular.

-> __Note:__ If you just want to experience Axon Trader without having to build and host the code for yourself, simply navigate your browser to [https://esrefarch-demo-trader-ui.cfapps.io/][5] but be sure to circle back if you're curious about how CQRS and Event Sorcing works in practice.
+> __Note:__ If you just want to experience Axon Trader without having to build and host the code for yourself, simply navigate your browser to [https://esrefarch-demo-trader-ui.cfapps.io/][5] but be sure to circle back if you're curious about how CQRS and Event Sourcing works in practice.

 ## Before You Begin.